minprog/pyprog/quality/doctests/index.md

 ## Minimum requirement

 Your doctests will be automatically checked upon submission.
-Every function needs to have an absolute minimum of 2 tests and the tests should work out OK.
-If your submission does not follow this requirement, it will be rejected.
+Every function needs to have an absolute minimum of 2 tests, and every test should work out OK.
 You can then resubmit until the deadline passes.

+Upon submission, the doctests will be automatically run.
+You can review the results on the Progress page of this website.
+However, it's much better to run the doctests yourself.

 ## Running your own doctests